Effective Date: March 31, 2021

 How we may share/disclose your information with third parties

 We may share your personal information with other members of our group of companies and with selected third parties for the performance of any contract we enter into with them or you, as well as to determine your satisfaction with the services and/or products that we may be providing you.
 These third parties will not use your personal information for any other purposes than what we have agreed to with them, and we request those third parties to implement adequate levels of protection in order to safeguard your personal information.

-Since the Company operates globally, as noted above the data that we collect from you may be transferred to, and stored at, a destination outside of the country in which you reside (e.g. outside the US, UK, European Economic Area (“EEA”), Australia, etc.).
-For example, it may be processed by staff operating outside your country or region who work for us, our subsidiaries, or for one of our suppliers in relation to the fulfillment of your order (e.g. in the U.S., Costa Rica, etc.).
+Since the Company operates globally, as noted above the data that we collect from you may be transferred to, and stored at, a destination outside of the country in which you reside (e.g. outside the US, UK, European Economic Area (“EEA”), Australia, Canada, etc.).
+For example, it may be processed by staff operating outside your country or region who work for us, our subsidiaries, or for one of our suppliers in relation to the fulfillment of your order or administration of your agreement (e.g. in the U.S., Costa Rica, etc.).
 While the information is under our control, the Company seeks to ensure that your personal information receives the same level of protection as it would had it stayed within your home country, including seeking to ensure that it is kept secure and used only in accordance with our instructions and for legitimate purposes.